The Fall of the Arsacid Dynasty Started with a Wedding – Part 1

 Even though the Parthian cataphracts put up a stiff fight at the foot of the hill, it was not enough.

-The Roman infantry likely swarmed the cataphracts forcing them into hand-to-hand combat.
-With the famous Parthian horse archers neutralized from the fight due to the slingers, there was nothing that could be done to rescue the situation.
+The Roman infantry likely swarmed the cataphracts, forcing them into hand-to-hand combat.
+With the famous Parthian horse, archers neutralized from the fight due to the slingers, and nothing could be done to rescue the situation.

 In the ensuing chaos, Pacorus likely tried to make one last push.
 He, along with some of his men, attempted to take Ventidius’ defenseless camp, only to be met by Roman reserves, in which he inevitably lost his life during the melee.

 As news spread that Prince Pacorus lay dead, a scramble to recover his body was attempted.
-While those trying to retrieve his corpse met his same fate, the vast majority of Pacorus’ army quickly retreated.
+While those trying to retrieve his corpse met the same fate, most of Pacorus’ army quickly retreated.
 Some attempted to re-cross the bridge that was constructed over the Euphrates but were caught by the Romans and put to death.
 Meanwhile, others fled to King Antiochus of Commagene for safety.

 Victorious Aftermath

 This victory shocked Syria.
-To make sure the Syrians would never rebel against Rome, Ventidius took Pacorus’ corpse, severed the head and ordered that it be sent throughout all the different cities of Syria.
+To make sure the Syrians would never rebel against Rome, Ventidius took Pacorus’ corpse, severed the head, and ordered that it be sent throughout all the different cities of Syria.

 It was a gruesome sight to behold, but the effect it had on the natives was anything other than negative.
 Instead, “they felt unusual affection for Pacorus on account of his justice and mildness, an affection as great as they had felt for the best kings that had ever ruled them.”